-- 1. The Faculty Board will not include a rejection in the binding recommendation on the continuation of studies in the case of personal circumstances, as described in Article 2.1 of the Higher Education and Research (Implementation) Act, as a result of which the student concerned cannot have been reasonably expected to have met the BSA standard. - If a circumstance, as described in Article 2.1 of the Higher Education and Research (Implementation) Act, should occur, the student must notify the academic adviser office as soon as possible, providing details of: - a. the period in which the circumstance occurs or occurred; - b. a description of the circumstance and its seriousness; - c. the extent to which he or she cannot or could not participate in instruction/classes or an interim examination. - It is the student's responsibility to submit documentary evidence to substantiate his or her report. - 3.
-If required, the academic advisor may advise the BSA Committee on the extent to which personal circumstances have influenced the student's study progress.
+- The Faculty Board will not include a rejection in the binding recommendation on the continuation of studies in the case of personal circumstances, as described in Article 2.1 of the Higher Education and Research (Implementation) Act, as a result of which the student concerned cannot have been reasonably expected to have met the BSA standard. - 2.
+If a circumstance, as described in Article 2.1 of the Higher Education and Research (Implementation) Act, should occur, the student must notify the academic advisor office as soon as possible, providing details of: - a. the period in which the circumstance occurs or occurred; - b. a description of the circumstance and its seriousness; - c. the extent to which they cannot or could not participate in instruction/classes or an interim examination.

+It is the student's responsibility to submit documentary evidence to substantiate their report.

+3. If required, the academic advisor may advise the BSA Committee on the extent to which personal circumstances have influenced the student's study progress.